rp4rk/focused-will/covenants.md

 >
 > [Ascended Eruption](https://shadowlands.wowhead.com/spell=325326/ascended-eruption)

-Boon of the Ascended is a large CD that enabled a huge amount of damage for 10 seconds, some of which is AoE.
+Boon of the Ascended is a large CD that enables a huge amount of damage for 10 seconds, some of which is AoE.
 This represents a huge increase to Discipline's maximum healing and as such is incredibly valuable for M+ and dungeons.

 ### [Necrolord] Unholy Nova